 I was on dessert duty for a friend's birthday dinner.
 As usual, I looked through the fridge and pantry to see what I should make.
 I rarely buy groceries with one recipe in mind.
 I stock up on essentials and hope for the best.
 This day I was short on time and ingredients.
 I was out of flour and dates, so my go-tos weren't options.
-We did have a shit ton of left over sweet potatoes from an eyes-bigger-than-stomach situation.
+We did have a crap ton of left over sweet potatoes from an eyes-bigger-than-stomach situation.
 And oats.
 And pecans.

 Sweet potatoes are, well, sweet.
 I decided to see what would happen if I used them as a base for a cake rather than flour or dates.
 The result - muffcakes.
 Somewhere between a muffin and a cupcake, these little gems are num nums for breakfast or dessert.
 If you have a sweet tooth like mine, finding a way to make dessert healthy becomes a life mission.
 Hence Dessert for Breakfast, the working title of my memoir.